-I'm sharing my secrets to successful sibling photos during your newborn session plus my favorite go-to poses!
+I'm sharing my secrets to successful sibling photos during your newborn session plus my favorite go-to sibling with newborn poses!

 If you're a parent or a photographer tasked with capturing photos of siblings, you know that it can be both challenging and rewarding.
-Sibling photos can be some of the most cherished and timeless memories that families hold onto for years to come.
+Sibling photos with your newborn baby can be some of the most cherished and timeless memories that families hold onto for years to come.
 However, getting siblings to cooperate, smile, and look natural in front of the camera can be quite a task.

 In this blog post, I'll share tips and tricks for taking beautiful and authentic photos of siblings.
 I cover everything from tips & tricks to my favorite poses and more!
 Whether you're working with young children or older siblings, these tips will help you capture memorable and meaningful photos that families will treasure for years to come.